Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Kinetic decoupling of and

 Even after dark matter freezes out, both $S$ and $Z^\prime$ particles remain in thermal equilibrium with the SM bath through the interactions $S \leftrightarrow Z^\prime Z^\prime$ and $Z^\prime \leftrightarrow \nu_\mu \bar\nu_\mu, \nu_\tau \bar\nu_\tau$.
 As illustrated in Fig.~\ref{fig:temp-ratio}, the interaction $Z^\prime \leftrightarrow e^+ e^-$ facilitates the thermal connection between the $(\gamma, e^\pm$) and ($\nu_\mu, \nu_\tau, S, Z^\prime$) baths, ensuring that $T =T_{\nu_\mu}$ is maintained until the temperature roughly drops below $m_e$.
 As the temperature drops, the $S$ particles, which are exponentially suppressed by Boltzmann factors with a vanishing chemical potential, follow the temperature $T_{\nu_\mu}$.

-In the following, we demonstrate that after freeze-out, dark matter particles can stay in kinetic equilibrium with the SM bath via elastic scatterings $\chi_\pm \, S \leftrightarrow \chi_\pm \, S$ for a certain period.
-This is because the $\chi_\mp S \to \chi_\mp S$ elastic scattering rate is proportional to the number density of $S$, which remains highly relativistic and is not Boltzmann suppressed once the temperature drops below $T_f$, compared to the process $\chi_\mp \chi_\mp \to S S$.
+Even after chemical freeze-out, dark matter remains in kinetic equilibrium with the SM bath via $\chi_\pm S \leftrightarrow \chi_\pm S$ elastic scattering.
+This occurs because the $\chi_\mp S \to \chi_\mp S$ elastic scattering rate is proportional to the number density of $S$, which remains highly relativistic and is not Boltzmann suppressed once the temperature drops below $T_f$, compared to the process $\chi_\mp \chi_\mp \to S S$.
 We will show that $\chi_\pm$ with masses ranging from a few GeV to hundreds of GeV decouple from $S$ at temperatures between 210 and 250 MeV.
 Basically, when studying the kinetic decoupling of $\chi_\pm$ from $S$, the $S$ particles can be viewed as part of the thermal bath, sharing the same temperature as the photons.

 Fig.~\ref{fig:maj_el} depicts the diagrams for elastic scattering $\chi_\pm \ S \to \chi_\pm \ S$, which are relevant for the kinetic energy transfer between $\chi_\pm$ and $S$.
 The $u$-channel diagram (on the right) is derived from the $s$-channel diagram (on the left) through crossing symmetry.
 For nonrelativistic dark matter, its temperature evolution follows the equation